logicly-au/pmhc-mds-spec/doc/validation-rules.rst

       :ref:`dfn-funding_source` must be recorded as '73: Other Government Funding - Commonwealth: Other Commonwealth'
   19. Where :ref:`dfn-funding_source` is recorded as '73: Other Government Funding - Commonwealth: Other Commonwealth', :ref:`dfn-program_type` must be '7: Supporting Recovery'
+  20. The :ref:`dfn-service_contact_site`

+      * must have between 2-50 valid unicode characters excluding commas (',')
+      * must match a site name that is defined in :ref:`dfn-sites` for the Provider Organisation providing the Service Contact

 .. _service-contact-practitioner-current-validations: